Major update mid-June 2016

-Diesel heating in caravans and motor homes is the safest approach.
-It hugely reduces the risk of carbon monoxide poisoning.
+Diesel heating in caravans and motor homes is by far the safest approach because it hugely reduces the risk of carbon monoxide poisoning.
 Collyn Rivers reports.
 Diesel heating in caravans and motor homes is relatively affordable and easy to self-install.
+The units are also safe, effective and efficient.
 Fuel is readily available and safe and easy to store.
+There are also LP gas versions of these units.

 The main risk of heating in a confined space is carbon monoxide poisoning.
 Carbon monoxide is a colourless and odourless gas.
 It is formed whenever any carbon-based substance (coal, LP gas etc) is burned without enough air for complete combustion.
 There are only minor indications: headache, nausea, fatigue – and then unconsciousness.
 If you were asleep, you may never wake up again.
 Carbon monoxide is rightly called the ‘silent killer’.
 It also causes brain damage at minor concentrations.

 A second risk is oxygen deprivation.
 We breath in about a half a cubic metre of air an hour.
 Of that we convert about 4% into carbon dioxide.
 If in a confined space the exhaled carbon dioxide level rises.
 The remaining available oxygen level falls.
 It is normally 21%.
 Symptoms (such as fatigue) set in once below 15%.
+Brain damage sets in shortly after.
 Oxygen deprivation can be serious (even lethal) in an unventilated space: heated or otherwise.
-See my (fully referenced) article on the above ( Gas risk in caravans ).
+See my (fully referenced) article on the above (Gas risk in caravans ).

 Safe RV heating

-Diesel heating in caravans and motor homes avoids such issues.
-It draws air from outside the RV into a tiny furnace sealed from the RV’s living area.
-Diesel oil is injected and ignited in this furnace.
+Diesel or LP gas heating (as described in this article) in caravans and motor homes avoids such issues.
+Both draw air from outside the RV into a tiny furnace sealed from the RV’s living area.
+Diesel oil or LP gas is injected and ignited in this furnace.
 Air to be heated is blown across its hot outer skin and ducted wherever needed.
 The ‘burnt’ air from the furnace is expelled to atmosphere.
 Burning gas is totally sealed from air heated within the vehicle.

-There are two main types – air heating, and air and water heating.
-Both are made in two sizes.
+There are two main types – air heating, and air and water heating and some are made in various sizes.
 Personal experience showed the smallest amply heats annexes, camper trailers, small/medium sized boats, caravans and motor homes.
-The larger readily heats a large caravan, motor home or coach conversion.
+The next size up readily heats large caravans, motor homes or coach conversions.

 Diesel heating in caravans and motor homes – air heating